boombador/boombador.github.io/_posts/2017-02-12-productivity-and-programming-tools.md

 Another option specific to HTML is [Sparkup], a library for expanding a terse, css-like definition string into fully-formed markup.
-To take an example from their readme you could type `#header > h1{Welcome to our site}` in normal mode then use a configurable command replace that text
+To take an example from their readme you could type `#header > h1{Welcome to our site}` in insert mode then use a configurable command replace that text
 with:

     <div id="header">